By Patricia J. Malin

 Dawn Schneider of Utica signed the giant poster at Hanna Park in memory of her friend, Ashley Mary Collins, who died on Feb.
 9, 2017.
 Even now, Schneider can’t bear to erase Ashley’s name from her cell phone’s address book.

 “We were very close friends,” said Schneider 45, who has had her share of problems with drug addiction.
 “I was in a halfway house with her.
 I spent 28 days at McPike (Addiction Treatment Center in Utica).
 I then went to Catholic Charities Halfway House and there I met Ashley.
 She had relapsed.
 I struggled, but I succeeded.”
+One might have to get addiction treatment as noted by Pacific Ridge and get over the addiction.

 “Ashley and I went to meetings together, but then we drifted apart,” she said.